 Why is that?

-Facebook’s algorithm wouldn’t work as well as it could or should, since it can’t get enough inventory data from your website.
+Facebook’s algorithm wouldn’t work as well as it could or should since it can’t get enough inventory data from your website.

-By the way, for a more in-depth article about real estate marketing with Facebook, you might want to head over to this one.
+For a more in-depth article about real estate marketing with Facebook, you might want to head over to this one.

 There I also discuss other Facebook ad campaign methods to promote real estate.